smalldatalab/mobility-dpu/README.md

 ## Usage

-* The DPU generates and saves new data points every 10 minutes
+* Once start running, the DPU will generate and save new data points every 10 minutes for every user and replace the old data.

 ```bash
     $ java -jar mobility-dpu-0.1.0-standalone.jar